-The outlook for the remainder of the year is cautiously optimistic.
+The Cement outlook for the remainder of 2021 is cautiously optimistic.
 While the government has allotted a significant proportion of the 2021 national budget for infrastructure, slow economic recovery would also lead to slow recovery in market demand.
-Given the high levels of cost inflation expected in the second half of the year, particularly in relation to fuel and electricity costs, RCBM will continue to focus on managing its cost base effectively.

-The Department of Trade Industry has started the investigation on the possible imposition of anti-dumping duty on cement imports from Vietnam.
+The Department of Trade Industry has started an investigation into the possible imposition of anti-dumping duty on cement imports from Vietnam.
+If imposed, this will help prevent the dumping of imported cement into the country.

 RCBM remains committed to serving its key markets throughout the country with high-quality products, while improving efficiencies and reducing costs.
-Two new mills are being commissioned which provide RCBM with additional 2.3 mn tonnes per annum (MTPA) capacity to serve the market needs.
-The operational excellence initiatives, cost cutting and cash optimization measures implemented since 2020 are expected to help mitigate potential impact of external headwinds that RCBM will face in the second half of this year.
+Two newly-commissioned mills provide RCBM with additional 2.3 million tonnes per annum ("MTPA") capacity to serve the market needs.